jamesmiller5/cah/project-charter.md

 Problem Statement:
 ------------------
-Many people enjoy playing a game called "Cards Against Humanity," but the physical cards are often forgotten or sold out.
+Many people enjoy playing a game called "Cards Against Humanity", but the physical cards are often forgotten or sold out.